BECOME A MEMBER

 Chapter 5: Officer Positions

 Below are a summary of the responsibilities.
-Every member as well as officer should be well versed with the bylaws.
+Every member as well as officer should be well versed with this guidebook and/or local Chapter bylaws.

 Taking on the position of an “Officer” in a chapter is a very important decision and comes with a shepherd's responsibility to the flock.